dnotes/sveltecms/README.md

 After you have set up your SvelteKit app, ensure that you have installed the proper versions of SvelteKit and Vite to work with SvelteCMS applications.

+*Note: At present you will need to install the exact release of SvelteKit, e.g. @1.0.0-next.XXX, until SvelteKit has a stable release.*

 ## Installation